Second Corinthians

 and leave them there, or you will take your sorrows to the grave.
 In order to

-have the joy of the Lord to become your strength, you must turn away from the
+have the joy of the Lord to be your strength, you must turn away from the

 sorrow of the world.